ljufa/rsplayer/docs/README.md

 ## License

 RSPlayer is licensed under the MIT license.
 See the [LICENSE](https://github.com/ljufa/rsplayer/blob/master/LICENSE) file for more information.
+See also the [Disclaimer](disclaimer.md) and [Privacy Policy](privacy_policy.md).